 The recipient’s (provincial/territorial) legislation on protection of personal information and related directives and guidelines governing the administrative, technical and physical safeguarding of personal information

 Personal information shared in accordance with this Arrangement shall not be received, used, disclosed or retained for purposes other than those identified in this Arrangement.
-No attempt is to be made to re-identify individuals whose identities have been removed from the data as outlined in the requirements of the Privacy Act section 8(2)(j)(ii): [Disclosing Institution or First Party] “obtains from the person or body a written undertaking that no subsequent disclosure of the information will be made in a form that could reasonably be expected to identify the individual to whom it relates.”
+No attempt is to be made to re-identify individuals whose identities have been removed from the data as outlined in the requirements of the Privacy Act subparagraph 8(2)(j)(ii): [Disclosing Institution or First Party] “obtains from the person or body a written undertaking that no subsequent disclosure of the information will be made in a form that could reasonably be expected to identify the individual to whom it relates.”

 [Disclosing Institution or First Party] data provided under this Arrangement may only be used for the purposes for which it was disclosed as outlined in paragraph 1.0 of the Arrangement.